ucl-exoplanets/Spectra_Sensitivity_analysis/README.md

 # Interpreting deep learning models for exoplanet atmospheric retrievals
 _Work in Progress_

 ## Summary
 This is a code repository for the paper: Peeking inside the Black Box: Interpreting Deep Learning Models for Exoplanet Atmospheric Retrievals
+Inside you will find detailed implementation of the 3 DNNs, and how to carry out sensitivity test for the trained model.
+You can find the source data file here.

+### List of authors
+__Kai Hou Yip, Quentin Changeat, Nikolaos Nikolaou, Mario Morvan, Billy Edwards, Ingo P. Waldmann, Giovanna Tinetti__

 ## How to use it
 There are two ways to run the code: